 Automating our tests

 Inside the root of the project, create a new folder named .circle.
-Within this folder, create a config.yml file and add the following code into it:
+Within this folder, create a config.yml file and add this code to it:

 version: 2.1